Ahmed-Adel-Hekal/TrendPulse/readme.md

 <div align="center">

-Built with ⚡ by the SignalMind team
+Built with ⚡ by the TrendPulse team

 </div>